EsterTrindade/EsterTrindade/README.md

 <br>

-Atualmente estou cursando ensino superior técnologo em gestão de segurança e defesa cibernética na UNINTER e buscando uma oportunidade de, então, estágiar na área de TI.
+🇧🇷 | Atualmente estou cursando ensino superior técnologo em gestão de segurança e defesa cibernética na UNINTER e buscando uma oportunidade de, então, estágiar na área de TI.
 Sempre tive um grande interesse em tecnologia e estou buscando oportunidades para desenvolver minhas habilidades nessa área.

+🇺🇸 | I am currently pursuing a higher education degree in Cybersecurity Management and Defense at UNINTER and am seeking an internship opportunity in the IT field.
+I have always had a strong interest in technology and am looking for opportunities to develop my skills in this area.

 <!--
 **EsterTrindade/EsterTrindade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.